 Stage 2: Drying And Peeling

-By the second week from the date of your tattoo, the wound is less swollen.
+By the second week of the date of your tattoo, the wound is less swollen.
 Now, you receive a new unpleasant sensation – itching.
 Like other types of damage, it shows the regeneration of a new skin layer.

 It is also the reason for the peeling.
 The wound gradually turns darker and scabs over.
 After 1-2 weeks, it falls off naturally.
 It is best when you limit scratching or arbitrarily touching this wound.